wp-plugins/microblog-poster/readme.txt

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for twitter, you'll need some more effort in order to post updates through their Api.
+It's most likely the same as for twitter, you will need some more effort in order to post updates through their Api.

     1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk App'.
-    For App Type, choose 'Third-party web site integration'.
+    For App type, choose 'Third-party web site integration'.
-    For App Website you can put http://localhost
+    For App website you can put http://localhost

     2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App key and App secret*.